 Ear candles are long hollow cones inserted in the ear canal and lit.
 Proponents variously claim the candle draws earwax and "impurities" or "toxins" out of the ear canal, and provides relief from sinus and ear infections, headache and earache, as well as improving hearing.
 There's no evidence they're effective, and injuries such as burns, perforated eardrums and candle wax blockage of the ear canal have been reported.

-Systematic reviews [AR - NHMRC review finds no evidence for homeopathy] of clinical trials say there's no scientifically plausible way homeopathy could work the way it's purported to.
+Systematic reviews of clinical trials say there's no scientifically plausible way homeopathy could work the way it's purported to.
 However, homeopaths argue you can't just treat symptoms, you treat "the whole person", and therefore a one-size-fits-all homeopathic symptom remedy such as those used in clinical trials don't provide a fair trial.
 But one-size-fits-all symptom relief is exactly what's sold in homeopathic pharmacy products - so by homeopathy's own logic, those are even less likely to work.

-While some may be better than others, there's no good evidence they provide any significant weight-loss benefit – see our review of these detox diet products [link to detox diet review].
+While some may be better than others, there's no good evidence they provide any significant weight-loss benefit.

 Antisnor acupressure rings are metal rings worn on the little finger to prevent snoring by means of acupressure.
 There's currently no evidence they work.
 In fact, in 2010 the ACCC took action against the company to prevent them claiming they do.
 The product is still sold in pharmacies and, by virtue of its name, claims to stop snoring.